Host Institution: The University of Nottingham

 Lead Investigator: Nick Warrior

 The aim of this feasibility study is to develop a numerical tool as an essential catalyst to accelerate this step change in composite manufacturing.
-The simulation tool will facilitate the improvement of the forming process and extend the opportunity to apply this low-cost technique in manufacturing complex parts with medium and above volumes.
+The simulation tool will facilitate the improvement of the forming process and extend the opportunity to apply this low-cost technique in manufacturing complex parts in high volumes.
 FE simulation provides an effective and efficient way to determine a set of compatible process parameters to ensure a successful manufacturing solution.
-It is able to precisely locate defects and comprehensively visualise forming behaviour of all areas, including the surface panels and the core.
-The application of simulation will assist in reducing risks for industry by demonstrating the feasibility of this process before implementation.
+It is able to comprehensively visualise the forming behaviour of all areas, including the surface panels and the internal structure of the core.